 All of these activities would be uncomfortable or impossible during the rain.
 Please keep that in mind before you plan a winter trip here.
 I visited in May, which was the fall (or shoulder season) and I thought it was a nice, cheaper time to explore this region.

 Average Knysna temperature, June-August: high 70 F/21 C, low 50-52 F/10-11 C.

 Average Knysna rainfall, June-August: 1-3 cm per month, 18-21 rainy days per month (June is rainier than July and August).

-Where to Stay on the Garden Route: There are tons of high-quality hostels with terrific, affordable private rooms along the Garden Route: I love Afrovibe Adventure Lodge in Sedgefield (more of a party place), Swellendam Backpackers Adventure Lodge in Swellendam, and Nothando Backpackers Lodge in Plettenberg Bay.
+Where to Stay on the Garden Route: There are tons of high-quality hostels with terrific, affordable private rooms along the Garden Route: I love Afrovibe Adventure Lodge in Sedgefield (more of a party place) and Nothando Backpackers Lodge in Plettenberg Bay.
 On the luxury end, Phantom Forest Eco Reserve in Knysna is a fantastic romantic hideaway (I felt like I was on honeymoon with myself).
 You can find other hotels in Sedgefield here, in Swellendam here, and in Plettenberg Bay here.

 Stellenbosch and the Winelands in Winter: Mostly Very Good.

 The Stellenbosch region is an indescribably beautiful landscape, with endless vineyards and bright blue mountains encircled by cottony clouds; during winter, there are solid white skies with few mountains to be seen.
 I would feel bad if people came for a visit and didn’t get to experience the view of the mountains.